 Late winter is a great time to prune any deciduous trees or shrubs while … Read more »

-Well here we are with winter nearly over and after some very much appreciated rain it feels like spring is just around the corner.
-New growth appears on deciduous plants, perennials wake after their enforced winter hibernation, and bulbs pop up everywhere as new life begins.
+Well, here we are with spring just around the corner and, with it, the start of the gardening year.
+New growth appears on deciduous plants, perennials wake from their enforced winter hibernation and bulbs pop up everywhere as new life begins.

-This month, with plants going into dormancy, start pruning in the rose … Read more »
+During this month with plants going into dormancy, pruning should commence in the rose … Read more »

 Well, here we are in the last month of winter and spring just around the corner and, with it, the start of the gardening year.
 New growth appears on deciduous plants, perennials wake after their enforced winter hibernation and bulbs pop up everywhere as new life begins.Well, here we are in the last month of winter and spring just around the corner and, with it, the start of the gardening year.
 New growth appears on deciduous plants, … Read more »